dianfajar/danaoira.github.io/_posts/2017-06-07-d3js-selections-data-binding-scales.md

 Our instructors dubbed the single-page style as **"scrolly telling"** and the name is well-deserved after skimming through the page even for a few seconds.

 I was pleasantly surprised to see this visualization because I came across it at an Artificial Intelligence conference a few months ago.
 Ironically enough, this visualization was what made me realize that data visualization was exactly and passionately what I wanted to do.
+Even more ironic is that one of our instructors learned D3.js from the person who programmed that white paper!

 ### Selections and Data Binding